 It comes with instructions to make an origami snowball along with a legend to read to your students.

-Now, we tend to play pranks regularly in our classroom.
-It’s usually open season about half way through the year.
+Now, we tend to play pranks regularly in our classrooms.
+It’s usually open season about halfway through the year.
 Most of the time we know when we’re going to be pranked because let’s face it, kids cannot keep a secret.
 That being said, it’s been fun to connect with students by having fun.

 They were pretty clever laying as flat as possible in various places.
-That was a such a great group of kids.
+That was such a great group of kids.
 They’re practically grown-ups now.